knaxus/private-io/README.md

 - Sidebar containing online users for mobile devices
 - Typing.. beside the name of the user like - User (Typing now..)

+### Contribution Guides

+- Adhere to ESLint guidelines
+- Always open PR to the **Develop** branch
+- Make sure app is not breaking before submitting PR
+- If your PR contains conflicts, please fix those yourself
+- Will be updated....

 #### Screens

 The chat UI